cjlee112/respectmail/README.rst

 any IMAP server(s) you use.
 It splits incoming email on the IMAP server into several triage folders:

-* requests: messages that you are likely to answer
+* Requests: messages that you are likely to answer
 * FYI: messages that you may need to answer
-* closed: messages you've already answered
+* Closed: messages you've already answered
-* junk: messages from addresses that you always ignore
+* JunkTriage: messages from addresses that you generally ignore
+* Blacklist: messages from addresses that you never want to read
 * messages where no clear determination is possible are left in your INBOX, for you to deal with.